-A Definition Block consists of data in AML format and contains information about hardware implementation details in the form of AML objects that contain data, AML code, or other AML objects.
+A Definition Block consists of data in AML format (see section 5.4 "Definition Block Encoding") and contains information about hardware implementation details in the form of AML objects that contain data.
+AML code, or other AML objects.
 The top-level organization of this information after a definition block is loaded is name-tagged in a hierarchical namespace.